MenakaBasker/MenakaBasker/README.md

 ### Hi there 👋

+I'm Menaka Priyadharshini Baskerpillai working as an Associate Software Engineer at Accenture Digital, she is a tech enthusiastic blogger and an international speaker who speaks about cloud and .Net core.
+Menaka spends her value time in learning and sharing her knowledge to the community.
+She is also a Former Microsoft Student Partner and Mozilla Firefox student Ambassador.
+She is a Microsoft certified Resource in Azure and programming in c#.
+Menaka recognised as a Most valuable professional by c# corner community

 <!--
 **MenakaBasker/MenakaBasker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.